-The meter turns on automatically when you put a test strip into the port on the bottom, and notably the FreeStyle Lite has both a display backlight and test strip port light to help you check your blood sugar at night or in dimly lit settings.
-You can control those lights by pushing the bottom button the front of the device.
+The meter turns on automatically when you put a test strip into the port on the bottom, and the FreeStyle Lite has both a display backlight and test strip port light to help you check your blood sugar at night or in dimly lit settings.
+You can control those lights by pushing the bottom button at the front of the device.
 This meter uses a replaceable 3-volt lithium battery, which is labeled to last for roughly 500 tests.

-This slightly-modified version of the basic FreeStyle Lite meter has been available since 2008.
+This slightly modified version of the basic FreeStyle Lite meter has been available since 2008.

-The Freedom model is even more compact, at just 4 x 2 x 7 inches and weighing 4.8 ounces.
+The Freedom model is even more compact, at just 4 x 2 x 7 inches and 4.8 ounces.
 It offers a larger display for an easier-to-read experience, but it does not have the backlight and port light that the main FreeStyle Lite model offers.

-The FreeStyle Freedom model also uses a replaceable 3-volt lithium battery, but in this meter it lasts up to 1,000 tests.
+The FreeStyle Freedom model also uses a replaceable 3-volt lithium battery, but in this meter, it lasts up to 1,000 tests.

-The FreeStyle Freedom is also compatible with Abbott’s FreeStyle Auto-Assist and Libreview software for analyzing trends and creating reports.
+The FreeStyle Freedom is also compatible with Abbott’s FreeStyle Auto-Assist and LibreView software for analyzing trends and creating reports.

-First approved by the Food and Drug Administration (FDA) in 2007, FreeStyle Lite test strips introduced what is known as “ZipWik tabs” on each side of the strip, the pointy little part protruding from that dark half-circle where you apply the blood.
+First approved by the Food and Drug Administration (FDA) in 2007, FreeStyle Lite test strips introduced ZipWik tabs on each side of the strip, the pointy little part protruding from that dark half-circle where you apply the blood.

-These tabs are designed to make blood absorption easier, so that when you touch a blood drop to the ZipWik tab, it breaks the blood surface and instantly sucks the blood into the strip.
+These tabs are designed to make blood absorption easier so when you touch a blood drop to the ZipWik tab, it breaks the blood surface and instantly sucks the blood into the strip.
 This means you don’t have to smear or scrape the blood onto the strip or switch sides to get the blood to register.

 As noted, these meters require only a tiny blood drop, but if by chance you don’t apply enough blood the first time, there’s a 60-second window to apply more to complete the test on that same ZipWick tab of the test strip — helping you to avoid wasting test strips.